rusekr/osdkjs/README.md

 `builddev` - Check current source code for errors and build developer version.

+`replacetest` - Replace strings for testing in built oSDK library according to configuration in file specified by `--profile` option.

-`replacedev` - Replace strings in built oSDK library according to configuration in file specified by `--profile` option.
+`replacewip` - Replace strings for developing in built oSDK library according to configuration in file specified by `--profile` option.

 `builddocsdev` - Build documentation from current source code.